IngeniiCode/AvMet/README.md

- * condense -  Traverse the <traffic> table, and remove events have identical Altitude, Speed within a specific contact's dataset, this can condense the database by 40% to 75%
+ * condense -  Traverse the <traffic> table, and remove events have identical Altitude, Speed within a specific contact's dataset, this can condense the database by 40% to 75%   (11-OCT-2017 disabled due to bug)

- * usetemp = When extracting a database from SQL, write to a local temp file.
+ * usetemp - When extracting a database from SQL, write to a local temp file.
 This is most useful when the source database is compressed and on a remote or temporary device:  output file will be  ./sqlite-stratux-temp

+ * verbose - Report more detailed scrubbing activity

 Release Notes
 =============

 ### 11-OCT-2017
-First Best merged to master for user evaluations!!
+Beta 2 merged to master for user evaluations!!
 Welcome to Aviation Metrics (AvMet).

+###  9-OCT-2017
+First Beta merged to master.

 Development Notes
 =================